Dorking F.C.: History

-In the 2004–05 season, they played in the Isthmian League Division Two and gained promotion in 2005/ to Division 1 South of Isthmian League but sadly got relegated in the first season.
+In the 2004–05 season, they played in the Isthmian League Division Two and gained promotion in 2005/ to Division 1 South of Isthmian League but were relegated after just one season.
 The following season as a result of the restructuring of non-league football they joined the Combined Counties Football League.
-In 2007/8 following the sacking of Steve & Andy Lunn due to the pair apparently taking the club in the wrong direction the club suffered relegation from the league's Premier Division in 2007/08, playing one season in Division One before gaining promotion back into the Premier division through the play-offs.
+In 2007/8 following the sacking of Steve and Andy Lunn due to the pair apparently taking the club in the wrong direction the club suffered relegation from the league's Premier Division in 2007/08, playing one season in Division One before gaining promotion back into the Premier division through the play-offs.

 Their club captain was Stewart Vaughan, who died after suffering from cancer.
 On 27 February 2007, a special benefit match was played in his honour in which Portsmouth came from the south coast to face Dorking.
 Before the match, players from young local football clubs were there to greet Vaughan with a special plaque.
 A record midweek floodlit attendance of 2,206 watched the match, in which Vaughan played the first five minutes of the match before being substituted.
 In the end, Portsmouth beat Dorking 7–0 with goals from Svetoslav Todorov (3), Lomana LuaLua, Roudolphe Douala, Matthew Taylor and Berlin Ndebe-Nlome.
 On 3 April 2007, another benefit match was played, just 48 hours after Vaughan's death, against a Crystal Palace XI.
 A two-minute silence was observed by the players, officials and supporters, to show their respect and fondness for the former captain before the game, in which 1,201 spectators saw Palace beat Dorking 5–1.